skippi/mobtweaks/README.md

 # mobtweaks

-Minecraft mod that enhances mobs with aggressive elemental auras.
+Minecraft mod that tweaks mobs to be more threatening.